Turbine1991/build_ubuntu_kernel/README.md

-# Compile your own Ubuntu kernel without any prior experience!
+# Compile your own Ubuntu kernel easily!

 ## What this does:
 * Provides optional patches for compatible kernel versions, such as bfs, WastedCores.